TheBlackDemon/Basic-Programming-Autumn-03/materials.md

 * [Material #2](https://javacup.ir/): a Persian site for learning Java!
 * [Material #3](https://www.w3schools.com/java/): basic Java training with examples!
 * [Material #4](https://www.geeksforgeeks.org/java/): all about Java and programming!
+* [Material #5](https://github.com/mojtabaOstovari/BasicProgramming-fall2020): a course that has already been offered in this faculty!